 The EEB also works in political alliances.
 It is an active member of the G10, a grouping of ten of the largest Brussels-based green NGOs working at EU level.
-The EEB has also been working with (ETUC since 1995, the European Consumers' Organisation (BEUC) for over a decade on product related issues and with individual companies on product and on waste related issues.
+The EEB has also been working with ETUC since 1995, the European Consumers' Organisation (BEUC) for over a decade on product related issues and with individual companies on product and on waste related issues.

 The EEB has established working groups to develop policy positions, provide fora for information exchange between the EEB and its members and plan concrete actions.
-These groups meet usually once or twice a year.
+These groups are made up of representatives of EEB member organisations and meet usually once or twice a year.
 They are generally serviced by the responsible EEB Policy Officers, who work to promote the demands of the members by communicating with the European Institutions.